Visage (band): Final incarnation (2012–2015)

 On 8 January 2013, Strange appeared as a guest on the Channel 4 News programme to discuss the forthcoming David Bowie album The Next Day.
-During the interview he mentioned that a new Visage album was also due for release in Spring 2013.
+During the interview he mentioned that a new Visage album was also due for release in 2013.

-Also on 8 January 2013, Visage launched their new website, Twitter, Facebook and Soundcloud accounts and announced their new line-up, consisting of Steve Strange, former Visage bassist Steve Barnacle, former Ultravox guitarist Robin Simon, and Lauren Duvall on vocals.
+Also on 8 January 2013, Visage launched their new website, Twitter, Facebook and SoundCloud accounts and announced their new line-up, consisting of Steve Strange, former Visage bassist Steve Barnacle, former Ultravox guitarist Robin Simon, and Lauren Duvall on vocals.
 A single from the album, "Shameless Fashion", was made available as a free download from the band's Facebook page, and a physical CD-single was released on 6 May 2013.
 The band's new album, Hearts and Knives, was released on 20 May 2013.
 A second single from the album, "Dreamer I Know", was released in July 2013, and a third single, "Never Enough", was released in December.
 Throughout the second half of 2013, the band also embarked on a series of live dates in the UK and Europe.
 "Hidden Sign" was the fourth single to be taken from Hearts and Knives, released in May 2014 and "She's Electric (Coming Around)" was released as the fifth and final single in August 2014.

 In December 2014, Visage released Orchestral, a mostly live album containing twelve Visage songs remade with a symphony orchestra.
 A single of the orchestral version of "Fade To Grey" was released ahead of the album in November 2014.

-On 12 February 2015, frontman Steve Strange died of a heart attack while on holiday in Egypt.
-While Strange's death ultimately meant the end of Visage, the band opted to complete the album they had already been working on with Strange prior to his death.
+On 12 February 2015, frontman Steve Strange died of a heart attack while on holiday in Egypt, aged 55.
+While Strange's death ultimately meant the end of Visage, the band completed the album they had already been working on with Strange prior to his death.
 On 2 September 2015, an organisation known as The Steve Strange Collective was announced.
-Run by Strange's friends and relatives, they oversaw the release of the final Visage album, Demons to Diamonds, which was released on 6 November 2015.
+Run by Strange's friends and relatives, they oversaw the release of the final Visage album, Demons to Diamonds, on 6 November 2015.